|Nutritional Guidelines (per serving)|

 When the oil is hot, add the fish, taking care not to crowd the pan.
 (Depending on the size of the fillets and your skillet, you may need to fry in 2 or 3 batches.
 Or, use two skillets at the same time).

-Cook the fish for 3-4 minutes on each side (depending on the thickness of the fillets), or until the coating is crisp and the fish is opaque in the center.
+Cook the fish for 3 to 4 minutes on each side (depending on the thickness of the fillets), or until the coating is crisp and the fish is opaque in the center.

 Drain on paper towels, then serve immediately.